 - Seat belts saved the lives of 11,949 people.

-- If all occupants under the age of 5 would have worn seat belts, an additional 3,384 lives would have been saved.
+- If all occupants younger than 5 would have worn seat belts, an additional 3,384 lives would have been saved.

 - 29 percent of those killed in car accidents were not wearing seat belts.